 Senator Hoeven visits Israel

 BISMARCK, N.D.
-(KFYR) - Over the weekend, Senator John Hoeven traveled to Israel as part of a bipartisan and bicameral group of lawmakers in support of Israel.
+(Valley News Live/KFYR) - Senator John Hoeven traveled to Israel as part of a bipartisan and bicameral group of lawmakers in support of Israel.

-During his visit to Tel Aviv, Hoeven took the time to meet with Israeli Prime Minister Benjamin Netanyahu, Defense Minister Yoav Gallant and with families of Israelis held hostage by Hamas.
+During his visit to Tel Aviv over the weekend, Hoeven took the time to meet with Israeli Prime Minister Benjamin Netanyahu, Defense Minister Yoav Gallant and with families of Israelis held hostage by Hamas.

 Hoeven says this has clearly been a terrible attack by Hamas, and the United States needs to help Israel defeat the terrorist group.
 He says this is not only vital for Israel, but for the United States and for the world.